aws-samples/aws-iot-core-device-provisioning-deep-dive/just-in-time-registration/README.md

         "certificateRegistrationTimestamp": "certificateRegistrationTimestamp"
 }
 ```
-The Certificate will remain on a pending_activation status until the provisioning flow is completed.
+This message is published to the reserved topic Certificate anytime an unregistered certificate signed by a Certificate Authority registered in AWS IoT Core attempts to connect.
+The certificates will be auto registered (if "auto-registration" on) and will remain on a **pending_activation** status until the provisioning flow is completed.
 In the case of JITR it will be completed by a Lambda function that can perform actions on AWS IoT Core.

 ###Designing an AWS IoT Core JITR Lambda Function.
 When designing a Lambda function for JITR you must follow the same [best practices of designing any Lambda function](https://docs.aws.amazon.com/lambda/latest/dg/best-practices.html).
-Since JITR leverages a Private Certificate Authority, and uniquely generate and signed client certificate, it is a common practice to leverage the information in the client certificate during the creation of AWS IoT Resources, by extracting a serial number from the certificate and using it as an attribute on the AWS IoT Core registry for example.
+Since JITR leverages a Private Certificate Authority, and uniquely generate and signed client certificate, it is a common practice to leverage the information in the client certificate during the creation of AWS IoT Resources, by extracting a serial number from the certificate and assigning it to an attribute on the AWS IoT Core registry for example.

 ### Designing the JITR Lambda function
-In the example Lambda function used in this simulation, we will make use of a [Python Crypto library](https://pypi.org/project/pycrypto/) to extract the Certificate Distinguished name information from the provided client certificate.
+In the example Lambda function used in this simulation, we will make use of a [Python Crypto library](https://pypi.org/project/pycrypto/) to extract the Certificate Serial Number and Distinguished name information from the provided client certificate.
 In order properly deploy this Lambda function with its dependencies, you can use the [AWS ToolKit for VS code](https://aws.amazon.com/visualstudio/) or [AWS Cloud9](https://aws.amazon.com/cloud9/) which already come with toolkit integrated.
-Optionally you can also work with [AWS Lambda Layers](https://docs.aws.amazon.com/lambda/latest/dg/chapter-layers.html). **In this example I will be using AWS ToolKit for VS code.**
+Optionally you can also work with [AWS Lambda Layers](https://docs.aws.amazon.com/lambda/latest/dg/chapter-layers.html). **In this example I will be using an AWS Lambda Layer and the example files in this repository.**

-In the directory **/jitr-lambda-example**,the Python virtual environment and dependencies have been installed, and a ready to be deployed as Lambda, using Python 3.7runtime.
-TIMEOUT 10sec
+In the directory **/jitr-lambda-example** you can find the **lambda_function.py** which was designed with Python **boto3** and **pyOpenSSL** libraries.
+You will also find the necessary resources to create the custom Lambda Layer.

+Before deploying the lambda function, we must create a Lambda execution role.
+[Read about how to scope AWS Lambda execution roles](https://docs.aws.amazon.com/lambda/latest/operatorguide/least-privilege.html#).
+For this particular role, we need to execute action in AWS IoT Core, AWS CloudWatch and AWS DynamoDB.
+In a production environment you must scope your role permission down to the least needed privileges, which will be reflected by the actions executed in your Lambda function.
+For this particular example, you will find a policy **/jitr-lambda-function/lambda-execution-role-policy.json** that has been designed with the least privileges for the example **lambda_function.py**.
+Keep in mind that if you decide to customize the example for testing, you must make sure the policy meets your requeriments.

-Run the following commands:
+Run the following commands to create the Lamnbda execution role:

 ```
 ```